-Cooperation between actors in different sectors - optimising benefits to water need to reach out and work closely with actors in most of sectors of society.
+Cooperation between actors in different sectors is essential for proper water development and management, and water managers need to reach out and work closely with actors in most of sectors of society.
 Water as an important driver of economic and social development needs to be addressed by people both 'inside and outside of the water box'.